pfortune/WeatherTop/README.md

-# WeatherTop Release 1
+# WeatherTop Release 2

 ## Introduction

-WeatherTop Release 1 is the third version of the WeatherTop web companion application designed for WeatherTop 1000, a modular weather station.
-This version builds upon the features of the Baseline version, including the addition of wind direction data for each station, an expanded wind summary, and the ability to add new stations and readings.
+WeatherTop Release 2 is the fourth version of the WeatherTop web companion application designed for WeatherTop 1000, a modular weather station.
+This version builds upon the features of Release 1 and includes new features such as User Accounts, Station Locations, Current Weather Icons, and Max/Min weather readings.

 ## Features

-- All features from the Baseline version
+- All features from Release 1
-- Additional data in the reading for each station:
-  - Wind Direction (number from 0 to 360)
-- Expanded wind summary for each station:
-  - Wind Compass
-  - Wind Chill
 - New Features:
-  1. Add Station
+  1. User Accounts
-  2. Add Reading
+  2. Location of Station
+  3. Current Weather Icon
+  4. Max/Min Readings

+### User Accounts

+Users must register and log in to use this version of the application.
+The login page is presented upon application launch, with unregistered users having the option to sign up.

-### Add Station
+### Location of Station

-The default view of the application now presents a list of station names on the dashboard (without current conditions or readings).
-A station can be added via the "Add Station" button, which accepts the station name.
-Clicking on the Folder button opens the station view, summarizing the latest weather at the station.
+When adding a station, users are now required to input the latitude and longitude of the station in decimal degrees (DD) format.

+### Current Weather Icon

+Each weather code is associated with a corresponding icon, enhancing the visual representation of the current weather condition at a station.

-### Add Reading
+### Max/Min Readings

-When a station is opened, the current conditions and readings appear.
-The application now allows users to add new readings to a station.
+The station report now includes maximum and minimum values for temperature, wind speed, and pressure.

 ## Setup and Installation